Health Benefits of Physical Affection In Relationships

 Your skin contains over 5 million nerve endings that transmit the feelings and sensations that you receive from your environment.

-- Now we must point out that some people tend to associate caresses exclusively with foreplay, or the first stages of sexual stimulation and arousal.
+Now, we must point out that some people tend to associate caresses exclusively with foreplay, or the first stages of sexual stimulation and arousal.

-- I caress you because I know you need it, because I know it will help you to feel supported, loved and appreciated.
-This all reflects empathy coming from someone who wants only to help you feel better.
+I caress you because I know you need it and I know it will help you feel supported, loved and appreciated.
+This all reflects empathy coming from someone who wants to help you feel better.

 Oxytocin is produced in the hypothalamus and is secreted by the pituitary gland before being dispersed throughout the entire body.

-- This fascinating chemical encourages behaviors like empathy, caring, compassion, as well as increasing sexual desire and even milk production in breastfeeding mothers.
+Likewise, this fascinating chemical encourages behaviors like empathy, caring, compassion, as well as increasing sexual desire and even milk production in breastfeeding mothers.